California Sea Lions

 Size & Description

-The California Sea Lions are Otarrid (eared) Pinnipeds that are commonly sighted around Vancouver Island during the fall/winter period, and they are very well known for their intelligence and playfulness.
+The California Seal Lions are Otarrid (eared) Pinnipeds that are commonly sighted around Vancouver Island during the fall/winter period.
+They are well known for their intelligence and playfulness.
 Their range extends as far north as Vancouver Island and goes as far south as the Galapagos Islands.
 Their breeding times last through the spring and summer and are known to be on coastal islands in more tropical and sub-tropical waters.
-They are quite easy to identify with colour ranging from a chocolate brown in males to a more light brown in females.
+They are quite easy to identify with colours ranging from a chocolate brown in males to a lighter brown in females.

 Their barking is more of a yelping noise.
 This is the most common sea lion noise that people recognise due to the fact that most of the trained sea lions in Marine Amusement Parks are California sea lions.